Jimdo/template-boilerplate/README.md

     $ bundle install # should install the appropiate versions of Sass and Compass
     $ npm install grunt-cli -g # the Grunt command line interface needs to be installed globally
-    $ npm install # should install Grunt and Grunt tasks for this biolerplate
+    $ npm install # should install Grunt and Grunt tasks for this boilerplate

 ## Fire it up